 However, judging by the Twitter activity, I’m pretty sure this is a one-man operation.
 New referral programs are not added very frequently, so I rarely go on this site anymore.

 invitation.codes is a more feature-rich network of referral codes, but it doesn’t have any social networks integrated with it.
 It does, however, seem to be a company, albeit foreign, so it has a lot of potential.
 Currently, this has been my favorite referral network as referral programs are frequently added and you get used to the UX.
+Unlike other networks, it has some gamification that would hopefully help it build traction.

-Chum’s Referral is another network built in the US and with actual VC funding.
+Chum’s Referral is another network built in the US with actual VC funding.
 However this is my least favorite of the three as the UX is confusing and it was mobile-first (I hate mobile-first products.
 I don’t want to download your app!).
 However, I expect Chum’s to win based on its background and funding.

 Reddit has many subreddits dedicated to referral codes, but I’ll only name a few.